saracmrv/saracmrv.github.io/personalinterests.md

 title: Personal Interests
 ---

 I enjoy traveling, history, and art.
 I love outdoors, hiking, or being in nature.
-Below are some photos from my hikes at the Redwoods National Park in California and Mount Monadnock State Park in New Hampshire.
+Below are some photos from my hikes at the Redwoods National Park in California, Mount Monadnock State Park in New Hampshire, and Devils Lake in Wisconsin.

 <div class="box alt">